tfabris/CrowCam/README.md

 ```
      bash "/volume1/homes/admin/(scriptname).sh" >> "/volume1/homes/admin/(scriptname).log" 2>&1
 ```

+You can also configure the script to one of the other debugMode settings to test it on a local Windows or Mac computer, and run the script there.

 Note: Don't leave the debugMode flag set for a long time.
 The scripts don't work fully if the debugMode flag is set.
 For example, the Cleanup script will only log its intentions in debug mode, but won't actually clean up any files.